Skip to content

 1. We are going to add the daughterboard to the case.
 Check out your daughterboard and look at how the pins are aligned.
 Here, they are closer to the top.

-2. Check out your JST cable, and make sure the holes will align with the daughterboard pins.
+2. Check out your JST cable if your keyboard uses one, and make sure the holes will align with the daughterboard pins.

-3. Insert the JST cable into the daughterboard, keeping in mind the holes of the cable need to align with the pins on the DB.
+3. Insert the JST or Molex cable into the daughterboard, keeping in mind the holes of the cable need to align with the pins on the DB.

 4. Using the 4 M2 screws and hex key, screw the daughterboard into the Bakeneko case.
 Set the case/DB assembly aside.